 Ever wonder how someone might perform in a specific situation?
 Role-play is an excellent way to test that.

 Role-play scenarios is another form of interactive training where an employee is put into a workplace situation and expected to apply their learned skills in real-time.
-It’s best to create a safe environment where the employee can make mistakes during the exercise, as long as there a discussion afterword on steps to improve.
+It’s best to create a safe environment where the employee can make mistakes during the exercise, as long as there a discussion afterward on steps to improve.

 Role-playing scenarios are excellent when used to learn customer interaction, communication, decision-making skills.